JBallin/boggle/README.md

 ---

-Built by @JBallin and @CorriMori for their Q1 Project at Galvanize’s Web Development Bootcamp.
+Built by @JBallin and @CorriMori for their Q1 Project at Galvanize’s Web Development Immersive.

 This project uses HTML, CSS, Bootstrap, JavaScript, Git, and GitHub.